The Countess of Verulam

 Jan Kitteridge Trained at the Rambert School of Ballet, Jan danced professionally, before taking the Professional Dancers’ Teacher course at the Royal Academy of Dancing.
 In a distinguished teaching career Jan taught classical ballet at the Rambert School of Ballet, AES Tring Park and Elmhurst Ballet School, where she was Deputy Head of Dance for eight years.
 From 1990-2000 she was Artistic Director and Principal Choreographer of Adonais Ballet Company, one of the country’s most successful middle scale touring companies.
 Jan has also worked with many professional theatre and opera companies as choreographer/movement coach.
 She became a Governor at Tring Park in 2013, and serves on the Education and Development and Marketing Committees

 Angela Odell Angela has worked for many years in the independent healthcare sector in various operational and managerial roles and is currently the Head of Clinical Governance at Bupa.
 She is a graduate of the University of Birmingham.
-Angela and family have lived locally in Berkhamsted for 30 years and was previously chair of the parent teachers association of a local independent prep school.
+Angela and family have lived locally in Berkhamsted for 30 years and she was previously chair of the parent teachers association of a local independent prep school.
 She has a long association with Tring Park School being the parent of a former pupil and a Governor for nine years.
 She has always had a great interest in the performing arts, particularly dance and musical theatre.
-She became a Governor in January 2007 and she chairs the Development and Marketing.
+She became a Governor in January 2007 and she chairs the Development and Marketing Sub-Committee.